modom-ofn/plex-auth/plex-auth/README.md

 1. User clicks **Sign in with Plex** → JS opens `https://app.plex.tv/auth#?...` in a popup.
 2. Plex redirects back to your app at `/auth/forward` inside the popup.
-3. Server reads token for the PIN, fetches Plex profile, stores username/token, and issues a signed session cookie.
+3. Server exchanges PIN → gets Plex profile → checks if user is authorized on your Plex server.
+4. Stores profile in DB, issues signed cookie.
-4. Popup `postMessage`s success, closes, and the opener navigates to `/portal`.
+5. Popup closes; opener navigates to:
+- `/home` → Authorized
+- `/restricted` → logged in, but not authorized

 ---